Oldman10000/ski-carinthia/README.md

 ### Cloning the Repository

 To clone the repository please follow the below steps.
-It is recommended to work in a virtual environment i.e. Gitpod, however the project can also be run on a local system.
+It is recommended to work in a virtual environment i.e. Gitpod, however, the project can also be run on a local system.

 If working on the project locally, you must install the following: